Scribblenauts Unmasked: A DC Comics Adventure

 Scribblenauts Unmasked: A DC Comics Adventure is a 2013 puzzle sandbox video game developed by 5th Cell and published by Warner Bros.
 Interactive Entertainment for the Wii U, Nintendo 3DS and Microsoft Windows.
 It is the fifth game in the Scribblenauts series of games and the final to be developed by 5th Cell.
 The game combines the series' traditional gameplay of bringing up words and objects to solve puzzles with characters and settings from the DC Comics universe (DC Universe).
-In September 2018, Scribblenauts Unmasked and Scribblenauts Unlimited were re-released as part of Scribblenauts Mega Pack, with the former game receiving additional characters and levels.
+In September 2018, Scribblenauts Unmasked and Scribblenauts Unlimited were re-released as part of Scribblenauts Mega Pack, with Unmasked receiving additional characters and levels.

 Gameplay

 Following previous games in the series, players control a boy named Maxwell who has the ability to manifest any object or person using his magical notepad and modify them using adjectives.
 The game also has a "Hero Creator" that allows the player to create custom objects.

 Players can visit a number of locations from the DC Universe, including the Batcave, Gotham City, Atlantis, Metropolis, the Fortress of Solitude, Central City, and Oa.
 Additionally, there are several optional levels that retell the origins of the Justice League's members.

 Scribblenauts Unmasked features a system where the player can earn Reputation Points by completing missions and summoning new objects.
 Points can be used to unlock additional levels and costumes.

 The Wii U version of Scribblenauts Unmasked features co-op multiplayer known as "Sidekick mode".
 In Sidekick mode, a second player can use their Wii Remote to control characters and objects.